SharkSnack/shiren-6/content/items/food.md

 ---
 title: "Food"
-metaTitle: "Food - Shiren 6 Wiki"
+metaTitle: "Food - Shiren the Wanderer: Serpentcoil Island Wiki"
-metaDescription: "Complete food details for Shiren the Wanderer 6."
+metaDescription: "Complete food details for Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island."
 ---

 # Overview